cutlerCLI/cutler/README.md

 ## Usage

 To easily get started, simply type the following command to generate a prebuilt configuration:

+Most commands support a set of global flags that affect output and behavior.
+See [Global Flags](#global-flags) for details.

 ```bash
 $ cutler init